Emerson Releases Fisher V280 Control Valve for Process Control ApplicationsOctober 02, 2020 by Alessandro Mascellino

 The Fisher V280 control valve.
 Image courtesy of Emerson.

 The splined shaft connects to the actuator and can reduce lost motion.
-With double power-end bushing assemblies and trunnion guiding, the valve is ideal for managing dynamic control efficiently.
+With double power-end bushing assemblies and trunnion guiding, the valve is suitable for managing dynamic control.
 Emerson's new valve is available in a variety of high-performance packing materials, including ENVIRO-SEAL live-loaded packing, as well as in optional special materials for specialty applications.

 The standard model of the Fisher V280 complies with the NACE MR0175/ISO 15156 Sour Service/Sour Crude oil standard and carries the full ASME B16.5 Class 900 flange rating.